kajpawl/blog-mern-stack/README.md

 - React.js - for user interface design and rendering
 - Redux - for global state management
 - React Router - for intuitive routing within the app
-- React Facebook plugins - for integration with
+- React Facebook plugins - for integration with Facebook

 Development wise, it also uses:
 - GIT - for version control